jostylr/literate-programming/lp4.md

 It takes the string and makes a document that has the markdown parsed out into various blocks.
 The parsing is down line-by-line.
 The two main calls are `lineparser` which parses the lines, creating the document,  and the `makeFiles` command which will compile the blocks in the `files` array to a full string that can then be saved or whatever (that's what the command line does).

+This current uses the filesystem to load external programs.
+This needs to be refactored, but it will require some async rejiggering.

 JS  |jshint() | jstidy

     /*global require, module*/